-Women's Learning Partnership is made up of WLP International in the USA and 20 WLP national and regional partners, based in Afghanistan, Bahrain, Brazil, Egypt, India, Iran, Indonesia, Jordan, Kazakhstan, Kyrgyzstan, Lebanon, Malaysia, Mauritania, Morocco, Nicaragua, Nigeria, Pakistan, Palestine, Turkey, and Zimbabwe.
+Women's Learning Partnership is made up of WLP International in the USA and 20 WLP national and regional partners, based in Bahrain, Brazil, Egypt, India, Indonesia, Iran, Jordan, Kazakhstan, Kyrgyzstan, Lebanon, Malaysia, Mauritania, Morocco, Pakistan, Palestine, Turkey, and Zimbabwe.

 While each partner is autonomous and independent, we share the values and aspirations of the Partnership as a whole.
 We are committed to the creation of tolerant, egalitarian, and democratic communities developed through partnerships based on cooperation, trust, and respect.
 We sustain our partnerships through open, ongoing and in-depth communication.